SkoolNotes/Taproot/2020HIST201/KBhHIST201RobertsCh5.md

 	* Tea drinking was also growing at the time
 * Company growth
 	* East India Co.
 1689 defeat pivoted direction to use non-force strategies
-	* Collapse of Mughals after 1707
+	* Collapse of Mughals after 1707 brought energy and land to the British Trade
+		* Increased polarity between the Mughals and the Ottomans